isomerpages/singhealth-gkps/resources-and-tools/tools-and-resources/_posts/2023-09-13-post-Mindfulness Facilitator's Guide.md

 </tbody>
 </table>
 <hr>
-<p><strong><em>cite: </em></strong><em>Kinjal D. Mindfulness facilitator's guide.
+<p><strong><sub>Shared by Kinjal Doshi.
+GKPS Reference: </sub></strong><sub>Mindfulness facilitator's guide.
 Global Knowledge Sharing Platform for Patient Safety (GKPS).
 2023.
-A018.</em>
+A018.</sub>
 </p>
 <hr>
 <p>The Mindfulness Facilitator's Guide is produced by SingHealth Duke-NUS
 Institute for Patient Safety &amp; Quality (IPSQ) and designed to serve as a handy guide for health care workers to facilitate the practice of mindfulness techniques.
-The guide also provide tips on how to engage and facilitate the discussion and Q&amp;A segment during the mindfulness session.In this guide, there are four mindfulness exercises, and hope you will find at least one or two of amenable to practice on your own.</p>
+The guide also provides tips on how to engage and facilitate the discussion and Q&amp;A segment during the mindfulness session.
+In this guide, there are four mindfulness exercises, and hope you will find at least one or two of amenable to practice on your own.</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>Breath Practice</p>